Our Accelerator Programs

 We achieve measurable results

-- 90 Impact Ventures launched since 2011 through Propeller’s accelerator programs, including a local food hub, a maternal health collective, an education design studio, and a wetland mitigation company.
+- 100 ventures launched since 2011 through Propeller’s accelerator programs, including a local food hub, a health clinic, an education software company, and a company building floating islands to prevent coastal erosion.

-- $36 million in external financing and revenue collectively generated by Propeller Fellows and Alumni.
+- $60 million in external financing and revenue collectively generated by Propeller Ventures and Alumni.

-- $80,000 in seed funding awarded to Ventures through sector-based pitch competitions.
+- Over $100,000 in seed funding awarded to ventures through sector-based pitch competitions.